bytex-solutions/snamp/docs/examples/complete-example.md

 iso.1.10.0.4.1 = Counter64: 3834064
 ```

-Verify that the same attributes is accessible through HTTP:
+Verify that the same attributes are accessible through HTTP:
 ```bash
 curl http://127.0.0.1:3535/snamp/adapters/http/httpmon/attributes/glassfish-v4/memoryUsage
 ```

-..and you will see attributes converted from JMX and stdout of `free` to JSON objects by HTTP Resource Adapter
+..you will see attributes converted from JMX and stdout of `free` to JSON objects by HTTP Resource Adapter
 ```json
 {
     "type": {